-A Capability Statement (CE) is a “Best-in-Class” presentation of your company’s federal contracting resume, including proper formatting,
+A Capability Statement is a “Best-in-Class” presentation of your company’s federal contracting resume, including proper formatting,

 information, and design.

 A Capability Statement is the standard tool utilized by federal buyers and decision-makers to conduct an initial evaluation of your organization’s competencies and qualifications.
-While there are different versions of a CE for various scenarios, the core intent of a this statement is to introduce your company to government contracting personnel.
-A standard CE is one to two pages in length (ideally), and clearly captures the six C’s:
+While there are different versions of a Capability Statement for various scenarios, the core intent of a this statement is to introduce your company to government contracting personnel.
+A standard Capability Statement is one to two pages in length (ideally), and clearly captures the six C’s: